-As Android head Sundar Pichai penned in the announcement, these app-driven time pieces understand the context of the world around you and deliver messages and reminders beamed directly to your wrist.
+As Android head Sundar Pichai penned in the original announcement, these app-driven time pieces understand the context of the world around you and deliver messages and reminders beamed directly to your wrist.

 What Android Wear does